Edo Jobs Summit: Over 600 youths undergo employability skills training — Nigeria Today

 The coordinator assured everyone who registered for the Edo jobs initiative of opportunities to be trained, empowered or exposed to job services.

-The post Edo Jobs Summit: Over 600 youths undergo employability skills training appeared first on Vanguard News.
+The post Edo Jobs Summit: Over 600 youths undergo employability skills training appeared first on The Nation Nigeria.

 Do you something awesome to share with the world?
 Click here to share